-The EP begins with the title track, which is in a primarily verse format.
-Each strum on the off-beat completely fit their psychedelic feel with the whole track having a very instrument-orientated sound.
+The EP began with the title track, which was in a primarily verse format.
+Each strum on the off-beat completely fit their psychedelic feel with the song having a very instrument-orientated sound.
 Charlie Don’t Surf used heavy distortion on the guitar but didn’t overuse it to the point where it became overwhelming.
 My only issue was with the way both tracks ended.
-Like everyone else, I enjoy a good rock song that ends on a sustained guitar note or chord, but I think doing this twice in a row is a bit much.
-Possibly shaving a few seconds from each ending or shuffling the songs around on the EP might make their songs less predictable.
+Like everyone else I enjoy a good rock song that ends on a sustained guitar note or chord, but I think doing this twice in a row was a bit much.
+Possibly shaving a few seconds from each ending or shuffling the songs around on the EP might have made their songs less predictable.
 The last track, Southlands, played on fourths and fifths and had a late era Beatles sound.
-The best part was the guitar solo, a high energy way of finishing the EP.
+The best part was the guitar solo, a high energy finish for the EP.

 The Black Delta Movement certainly have a lot of talent.
 Although there were only three tracks to listen to, I thought they used their instruments well and brought just the right amount of psychedelic intensity to their sound.
 I give the EP 9/10.

 You can also check out my interview with The Black Delta Movement